Photo from Canva

 Military Clause and SCRA Payment Facts

 Landlords worry about the SCRA and military clauses because they think the tenants can just leave without paying rent.
 This is untrue.
-The SCRA has precise details about payment, but it’s up to you to hammer out payment details with your tenants if you add a military clause.
+The SCRA has precise details about payment, but it’s up to you to hammer out payment details with your tenants if you allow a military clause in the lease.

 Here's a quick look at the SCRA and your tenants' rent obligations.

 With written notice (usually orders are included), a military family can terminate a lease no sooner than 30 days following the next due rental payment.
-For example, if you receive orders on October 10, then you will pay rent for November 1 and can terminate your lease as of November 30.
+For example, if your tenant receives orders on October 10, then they have to pay rent on November 1 and can terminate the lease as of November 30.
 As the landlord, keep in mind that you must return the security deposit minus any damages agreed to in the lease.